tanvirr007/CustomROM_build_guide_aosp/README.md

 SFTP stands for `Secure File Transfer Protocol`.
 It's a secure method used to transfer files between computers over a network.
 SFTP is an extension of the `SSH (Secure Shell)` protocol, providing encryption and authentication to ensure secure data transfer.
 It's commonly used for securely transferring files, managing remote file systems, and performing file operations securely over a network.

-`SourceForge` allows user to transfer files via SFTP method, So, I'm going to use SourceForge's `SFTP` protocol to move a file from my `Ubuntu` server to my `SourceForge` account</b>
+`SourceForge` allows user to transfer files via SFTP method, So, I'm going to use SourceForge's `SFTP` protocol to copy a file from my `Ubuntu` server to my `SourceForge` account</b>

 Now, follow these steps below: